 But you can’t just choose them, you have to find them.
 And you find them by making lots and lots of art.

 Your style is the result of explored tools, all the things you’ve absorbed over your lifetime, an appreciation of the art, a refined craft, a sense of curiosity, the ability to notice and follow the leads your work shows you, and finally the repetition of creating art over and over.

 To do all that, just make more art.

 Your Mistakes Will Guide You

-All the failed pieces, all the work you created where you had no idea what you were doing and were totally unhappy with the results — all of that is an essential part of the process, and is exactly what will lead you to finding your artistic voice.
+All the failed pieces, all the work you created where you had no idea what you were doing and were totally unhappy with the results — those obstacles arean essential part of the process, and are exactly what will lead you to finding your artistic voice.